Functional endoscopic sinus surgery: History

+There was a rise in the overall number of endoscopic sinus surgery procedures performed between 2010 - 2019 in the UK which coincided with a reduction in the number of open procedures performed over the same period.

 Medical applications

 Functional endoscopic sinus surgery is most commonly used to treat chronic rhinosinusitis (CRS), only after all non-surgical treatment options such as antibiotics, topical nasal corticosteroids, and nasal lavage with saline solutions have been exhausted.
 CRS is an inflammatory condition in which the nose and at least one sinus become swollen and interfere with mucus drainage.
 It can be caused by anatomical factors such as a deviated septum or nasal polyps (growths), as well as infection.
 Symptoms include difficulty breathing through the nose, swelling and pain around the nose and eyes, postnasal drainage down the throat, and difficulty sleeping.
 CRS is a common condition in children and young adults.

 The purpose of FESS in treatment of CRS is to remove any anatomical obstructions that prevent proper mucosal drainage.
 A standard FESS includes removal of the uncinate process, and opening of the ethmoid air cells and Haller cells as well as the maxillary ostium, if necessary.
 If any nasal polyps obstructing ventilation or drainage are present, they are also removed.
 In the case of paranasal sinus/nasal cavity tumors (benign or cancerous), an otolaryngologist can perform FESS to remove the growths, sometimes with the help of a neurosurgeon, depending on the extent of the tumor.
 In some cases, a graft of bone or skin is placed by FESS to repair damages by the tumor.

 In the thyroid disorder known as Graves' ophthalmopathy, inflammation and fat accumulation in the orbitonasal region cause severe proptosis.
 In cases that have not responded to corticosteroid treatment, FESS can be used to decompress the orbital region by removing the ethmoid air cells and lamina papyracea.
 Bones of the orbital cavity or portions of the orbital floor may also be removed.

 The endoscopic approach to FESS is a less invasive method than open sinus surgery, which allows patients to be more comfortable during and after the procedure.
 Entering the surgical field via the nose, rather than through an incision in the mouth as in the previous Caldwell-Luc method, decreases risk of damaging nerves which innervate the teeth.
 Because of its less-invasive nature, FESS is a common option for children with CRS or other sinonasal complications.

 It has been suggested that one of the main objectives in FESS surgery is to allow for the introduction of local therapeutic agents (such as steroids) to the sinuses.
 Research has shown that a special modification of the nozzle of the nasal spray in patients who had FESS allows for better delivery of local therapeutic agents into the ethmoid sinuses.